Why Do We Hate Love?

-Love—kindness, affection, sensitive attunement, respect, companionship—is not only difficult to find, but is even more challenging for many people to accept and tolerate.
-In my work with individuals and couples, I have observed countless examples of people reacting angrily when loving responses were directed toward them.
+Love—kindness, affection, sensitive attunement, respect, companionship—is not only difficult to find but is even more challenging for many people to accept and tolerate.
+In my work with individuals and couples, I have observed countless examples of people reacting angrily when loving responses are directed toward them.

 Unlike these individuals, many people are unaware that being loved or especially valued makes them feel angry and withholding.
 Indeed, this paradoxical reaction is largely an unconscious process.
 Even a simple compliment, although initially accepted at face value and enjoyed, can later arouse feelings of disbelief or anger toward the person giving the compliment, or can trigger negative attitudes and critical feelings towards oneself.

 But why do love, positive acknowledgment and compliments arouse such animosity?
-There are a number of primary causes of this phenomenon discussed in this blog.
+There are a number of primary causes of this phenomenon.